Bombing of Pajala

 The bombing of Pajala was a bombing that took place in Sweden during World War II on February 21, 1940.
-Seven Soviet bombers accidentally dropped around 150 ariel bombs over Pajala in Norrbotten County.
+Seven Soviet bombers dropped around 150 aerial bombs over Pajala in Norrbotten County.
 Six buildings caught fire and two people were injured.

 Bombing

 The bombing took place at around 12:40pm that day.
 A total of 48 explosive bombs weighing between 60 and 100 kilograms each were released.
 In addition, about a hundred incendiary bombs were spread by a rotating bomb spreader, which the Finns called Molotov's bread basket.

 Most of the bombs fell on the outskirts of the village, which may indicate that altitude and wind strength were misjudged.
 Residents of Kengis, closer to the Finnish border, had seen the passing planes and some of Pajala's residents were therefore warned and were able to seek shelter outdoors or in their homes.

 There was no fire department in the village, but residents put out the fires as best they could.
 Help also came from people in the surrounding villages who heard the bomb calls and saw the clouds of smoke.

 One of the aircraft that took part in the attack had to make an emergency landing in Sodankylä in Finland on the way back to the base in Murmansk due to a lack of fuel.
 The three on board escaped on skis but were captured by Finnish troops.